2i2c-org/2i2c-org.github.io/README.md

 # 2i2c brochure

 This is a brochure website for the International Interactive Computing Collaboration (2i2c).
-It is built from the [academic hugo theme].
+It is built from the [academic hugo theme](https://github.com/HugoBlox).

 ## Where the website is hosted